segmentio/segment-docs/src/connections/destinations/catalog/hubspot/index.md

 ```

 > warning "Important"
-> You must have a HubSpot Enterprise account for Segment to pass traits from an Identify call through to your Track call and send them as[custom events to HubSpot](https://knowledge.hubspot.com/events-user-guide-v2/using-custom-events).
+> Track calls and custom events in Hubspot require Hubspot Marketing Hub (https://knowledge.hubspot.com/analytics-tools/create-custom-behavioral-events).
+You must have a HubSpot Enterprise account for Segment to pass traits from an Identify call through to your Track call and send them as[custom events to HubSpot](https://knowledge.hubspot.com/events-user-guide-v2/using-custom-events).

 The event will appear in your HubSpot UI but may take up to 60 minutes to appear in the graph visualization.